codemagic-ci-cd/codemagic-docs/content/variables/using-environment-variables.md

 To add a multiline environment variable, you need to use `<<` instead of an `=` to mark the end of the key in the key-value pair.
 In addition, set a delimiter to mark the start and the end of the variable.

-In the following example, the `DELIMITER` keyword can be replaced by any word of your choice, however, make sure that the delimiter in the end and start match.
+In the following example, the `DELIMITER` keyword can be replaced by any word of your choice, however, make sure that the delimiter at the beginning and at the end match.

 ```yaml
 echo 'MULTILINE_VAR<<DELIMITER' >> $CM_ENV